Civil War for Truth: Media and Journalism

 In short, mass hysteria sponsored by a biased media sector may run out of control in a modern welfare state.

 We are now in a time when you can either trust mainstream media and be lied to, or invest the time and effort into following hundreds of small alternative media outlets contradicting official narratives and validate the truth yourself with the information you receive.

 There used to be something called amass audience.And that meant [that] there were massive numbers of people all essentially looking into a gigantic mirror in which they saw themselves reflected.
 So most people were consuming the same content and there was a common denominator.

 The digital revolution has shattered that mirror, and now the public inhabits those broken pieces of glass.
 So the public isn’t one thing; it’s highly fragmented, and it’s basically mutually hostile.
 It’s mostly people yelling at each other and living in bubbles of one sort or another.

 Biased Social Media

-This opens endless possibilities for social media companies to apply moderation rules in an unbalanced matter.
-In the majority of tech companies the amount of progressive employees is in the high 90%.
+This opens endless possibilities for social media companies to apply moderation rules in an unbalanced manner.
+In the majority of tech companies, the amount of progressive employees is at the high 90%.
 At Twitter, 98.7% of all employees vote for the Democrats.
 These are the employees who program the algorithms and moderate the content.
 Objectivity is impossible with this imbalance.

 The number of censorship techniques reached dangerous levels in the last 5 years.
-From marking content as age-restricted, to prevent it reaches children, to De-Monetarization and De-Ranking of content, to Shadow Banning, Throttling, Content Blocking to the final stages as Strikes and De-Platforming.
+From marking content as age-restricted, to prevent it reaches children, to Demonetization and De-Ranking of content, to Shadow Banning, Throttling, and Content Blocking to the final stages of Strikes and Deplatforming.

 These tactics previously known to be used against adult actors and their companies since the introduction of Operation Choke Point is now used against anybody with a political view deemed wrong.
 A dangerous trend should it continue will lead to violence or civil war.